INSTRUCTIONS TO AUTHORS

-All papers must include an abstract in English of at most 350 words.
+All papers must include an abstract in English of at most 350 words (700 for Special Issues).
 It should provide a concise summary of the study’s objectives, methods, main results, and conclusions.
 Bibliographic references and new taxon names should not appear in the abstract and abbreviations should be avoided.

 Following the abstract, 3–8 keywords must be provided for indexing.
 Keywords must be arranged in alphabetical order, separated by a semicolon and must not include new taxon names or words already in the title; the first word of every set of keywords must be capitalized.